FelixWinterstein/Vivado-KMeans/README.md

 Probably the best way to understand what this is all about is to read my papers included in this repository.

 (c) Felix Winterstein, Imperial College London.
 The source code is distributed under a 3-clause BSD license (see LICENSE.txt).
+If you use it, please cite _F.
+Winterstein, S. Bayliss, and G. Constantinides, “High-level synthesis of dynamic data structures: a case study using Vivado HLS,” in Proc.
+Int.
+Conf. on Field Programmable Technology (FPT), 2013, pp. 362-365_

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/02665bc95a63c01869501214883d98d1 "githalytics.com")](http://githalytics.com/FelixWinterstein/Vivado-KMeans)